xillio/TDK-Boilerplate-Node/README.md

 But using the boilerplate project like this is much easier.
 You need to implement only the communication with your repository and optionally also validation of your custom configuration and the boilerplate takes care about the rest (error handling, parsing the JSON RPC requests, building the JSON RPC responses, etc.)

-To implement your own connector, simply add another service in `src/service/` that extends `src/service/AbstractService.js`.
-An example can be found in `src/service/FileService.js`.
+To implement your own connector,
+- in `src/connector/` implement new service that extends `src/connector/AbstractService.js` (an example can be found in `FileService.js`),
+- in `src/server/server.js` reference the new service and set the port of the server and the route to expose.

 The service needs to implement the following functions:
 - `validate`